gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 message.
 The above message is the sample, you your message may vary.

 Now you have entered in to a remote server.
-That may be a computer on netwrok, physically placed on the same table, or may in Canada, Europe, or USA.
+That may be a computer on network, physically placed on the same table, or may in Canada, Europe, or USA.
 That may be old machine or may be a super computer.

 If you are able to do this, then pat yourself.
 You have reached first